artheadsweden/snake_ai/README.md

 `[0.0932, -0.0117, 0.1034]`

-We get three values as we asked for an output layer of size 3.
+We get three values as we therefor created an output layer of size 3.

 We will use the index to the largest of these values to decide on the move.